 A guide to payday loans

-Payday loans might seem like a good idea for a quick fix or a one-off emergency, but they can come with extremely high interest rates.
-Find out how they work, and check out possible alternatives.
+Payday loans might seem like a good idea for a quick fix or a one-off emergency, but they can come with much higher interest rates.
+Find out how they work and check out possible alternatives.

-Payday loans might seem like a good idea for a quick fix or a one-off emergency, but they can come with extremely high interest rates.
-Find out how they work, and check out possible alternatives.
+Payday loans might seem like a good idea for a quick fix or a one-off emergency, but they can come with much higher interest rates.
+Find out how they work and check out possible alternatives.

 What is a payday loan?